Last updated on 22 April 2025

 8. DISCLAIMER

-(a) While Online Course have been prepared with every effort to help you with your own unique situation, the information provided in our Online Course is general in nature which is only designed to teach you about how you could have a constructive conversation and needs to be applied at your discretion.
+(a) While Online Course have been prepared with every effort to help you with your own unique situation, the information provided in our Online Course is general in nature which is only designed to teach you about how you could have a constructive conversation.

 (b) Our Online Course does not take into account your personal circumstances or specific goals.
 All information provided as part of our Online Course is not intended to be professional advice of any kind and should not be relied on as such.

-(c) The modules forming part of the Online Course will be released and uploaded on the Website every 2 weeks over a period of 12 weeks along with a fortnightly Q&A session.
+(c) The modules forming part of the Online Course will be released and uploaded on the Website every 2 weeks over a period of 12 weeks along with Q&A sessions at times set out on the Website.
 Any advice provided via the Q&A session should be applied at the listener’s discretion.
 Should you require any clarifications regarding the content or subject matter of the Q&A session, please reach out to us via the Website.

 (d) Many factors will be important in determining whether you achieve any actual results in relation to your unique situation and there is no guarantee that you will be able to successfully resolve that situation or any other personal or business goals (whether communicated to us or not) within any timeframe or at all.
 You should obtain appropriate financial, legal and other professional advice before relying on the information provided during our Online Course.